 The recipe Which I discuss here is the simple and basic recipe.
 And this chai can be customized and altered to suit one’s personal preference.

-· Have green cardamom at home?
-Remove the seeds and throw in the skin alone while boiling water.
+- Have green cardamom at home?
+Remove the seeds and throw them in the skin alone while boiling water.

-· Have fresh holy basil?
+- Have fresh holy basil?
 Add them new just before serving.
-This the ingredient makes authentic medicinal Indian chai.
+This ingredient makes authentic medicinal Indian chai.